 It is estimated that well over one thousand children who enter foster care in New York State each year do not have legal immigration status.
 This poses a major obstacle to permanency planning for these young people, who are at risk of deportation, not authorized to work, and ineligible for college financial aid and other government benefits.
 Relief for these children is available in the form of SIJS, a type of visa designated for undocumented children who meet the statutory requirements.
-While the SIJS application itself is made to the United States Citizenship and Immigration Services, a prerequisite for the application is an order from the Family Court making specific factual findings that:
+While the SIJS application itself is made to the United States Citizenship and Immigration Services, a prerequisite for the application is an order from the Family Court making specific factual findings that the young person:

-- (1) The young person is under 21 years of age; - (2) is unmarried; - (3) has been declared dependent upon a juvenile court; - (4) has been deemed eligible by the court for long-term foster care due to abuse, neglect or abandonment;

-- (5) continues to be dependent upon the juvenile court and eligible for long-term foster care in that family reunification is no longer an option; and that - (6) it would not be in the young person's best interest to be returned to the country of nationality or last residence.

-See, Immigration and Naturalization Act §101(a) (27) (J), 8 U.S.C. §1101(a) (27) (J).
+- is under 21 years of age; - is unmarried; - has been declared dependent upon a juvenile court; - has been deemed eligible by the court for long-term foster care due to abuse, neglect or abandonment; - continues to be dependent upon the juvenile court and eligible for long-term foster care in that reunification with either one or both parents is no longer an option; and that - it would not be in the young person's best interest to be returned to the country of nationality or last residence.
+See, Immigration and Naturalization Act § 101(a)(27)(J), 8 U.S.C. §1101(a)(27)(J).

-C-7.
-Negotiate Settlements.
 The attorney should participate in settlement negotiations to seek expeditious resolution of the case, balancing the effect of continuances and delays on the child.
 The attorney should use suitable mediation resources and, where appropriate, ask the court to authorize the use of conferencing or mediation.

-D-1.
-Court Appearances.
 The attorney should attend and fully participate in all hearings, telephone communications, or other conferences with the court.